anthonytran2/GolfBuds/README.md

 ## Check it out
 http://www.golfbuds.net/

+## Disclaimer
-*This website is used for testing purposes.
+*This website is used for testing purposes only.

 ## Main page
 ![alt text](https://github.com/anthonytran2/golfbuds/blob/master/images/ProfileAndMatches.png)